 “I’d really like to see people who are interested in animal protection work closely with those who are devoted to environmental and conservation issues to promote the rapidly growing interdisciplinary and international field of compassionate conservation.” — Marc Bekoff

-The Collaborative + Classy Awards provides a platform for individuals of different sectors to connect and discuss potential areas of collaboration.
+The Classy Awards provides a platform for individuals of different sectors to connect and discuss potential areas of collaboration.
 This builds interdisciplinary connections within social spheres that will strengthen and evolve existing projects, in addition to sparking new ideas.

 The voice of youth is typically ignored or overlooked for many reasons.
 However, recent movements inclusive of youth opinion, such as the Classy Awards, are challenging this pattern.